 As early as 1903, however, some scientists questioned whether it was all that different from other sauropods.
 Because Apatosaurus had been named earlier and there weren't enough anatomical features to distinguish Brontosaurus from it, paleontologist Elmer Riggs of Chicago's Field Museum determined that the later name had to go.
 By the end of the twentieth century, the majority of paleontologists agreed with Riggs' conclusion.
 According to Mateus, Tschopp, and Benson, however, all three species of Brontosaurus were considerably lighter than Apatosaurus and each had a much narrower neck.

-Most prominent paleontologists interviewed were happy about Brontosaurus' return and impressed by the trio's paper.
+Some of the most prominent paleontologists interviewed were happy about Brontosaurus' return and impressed by the trio's paper.
 Not everyone, however, was convinced: Dr. Donald Prothero, an expert on the largest land mammals, questioned whether an ecosystem could feed so many gigantic sauropod species at once, pointing to the eight the paper recognized from Utah's Dinosaur National Monument alone.
 For comparison, he pointed to the modern African savanna, which sustains only one species of elephant, and the Ice Age "mammoth steppe", which extended from Spain to Alaska and supported only one kind of mammoth at a time.

 (Chile, 150 million BCE)